Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   <p>Once we have this list of URLs which contains the actual data we require,
   we can use a for loop to cycle through them.
-In this case I apply a wait of 3 second to the browser, just to make sure the webpage has finished loading and we are not missing any elements. </p>
+Applying a wait of 3 seconds to the browser helps to ensure the web page has finished loading and we are not missing any elements. </p>

-  <p>The next line of code is to switch to the iframe containing the content
-  we require, but this step may not be required in your example. </p>

-  <p>We can then create our desired output URL by creating a string in which
+  <p>Next we can then create our desired output URL by creating a string in
-  we concatenate our domain name to the individual page URL.
+  which we concatenate our domain name to the individual page URL.
 We locate the individual page URL by using its ID after inspecting.</p>"
 image13: /images/customurl.png
 imageAlt13: Retrieving the custom URL for the webpage